 If you employ staff – permanent or temporary, paid or unpaid – you're responsible for their working environment, including their safety and welfare.
 So much so that the Health and Safety Executive (HSE) has made doing so a legal requirement.

 That legal requirement comes in the form of employers' liability insurance.
 In simple terms, if you have staff, you need it.
 Even if your staff is just one person (other than you) and even if that person is just helping out from time to time.

-As it’s a legal thing, you’d better be sure of your position.
-If you don’t have it when you should, you can expect a £2,500 fine for every day you’re without cover, and a further £1,500 fine for not displaying your insurance certificate.
-The best way to check you’re OK is to read the HSE’s guide for employers.
+As it's a legal thing, you'd better be sure of your position.
+If you don't have employers' liability when you should, you can expect a £2,500 fine for every day you're without cover, and a further £1,500 fine for not displaying your insurance certificate.
+The best way to check you're OK is to read the HSE's guide for employers.